fquirin/docker-containers/README.md

 - To fully reset a container it needs to be stopped and removed.
 - The state of a running or stopped container can be made permanent via a commit.
 - Commits create additional layers that can increase the container size significantly.
+- Commits will ignore external data from volumes
+- If you create a volume from an empty folder and add it to a container using a non-empty folder inside the container it will be filled with the container data.
+This ONLY works for named volumes.

 ## Useful commands / Cheat Sheet